Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Introduction

-Here, $\eta\in[0,1]$ is a parameter controlling the trade-off between $\mathcal{F}_1(\cdot)$ and $\mathcal{F}_2(\cdot)$, the objective functions corresponding to exploration and exploitation respectively, obtained from two separate acquisition functions, and $\mathbf{x}^*$ is the optimal data to query according to the strategy.
-Nonetheless, the challenge with both of these approaches is that $\eta$ is unknown and needs to be estimated during the learning process.
-Since it is difficult to estimate $\eta$ without observing future data points, existing approaches have relied on trial and error \cite{Ajdari} or predefined ad-hoc measures depending on the number of queried samples \cite{Elreedy}.
-In the reinforcement learning literature, exploration-exploitation trade-off has been extensively studied.
+Here, $\eta\in[0,1]$ is a parameter controlling the trade-off between $\mathcal{F}_1(\cdot)$ and $\mathcal{F}_2(\cdot)$, the objective functions corresponding to exploration and exploitation acquisition functions respectively, and $\mathbf{x}^*$ is the optimal data to query according to the new strategy.
+Nonetheless, the challenge with this approach is that $\eta$ is unknown and needs to be estimated during the learning process.
+Since it is difficult to estimate $\eta$ without observing future data points, existing approaches have relied on trial and error \cite{Ajdari} or predefined ad-hoc measures depending on the number of queried data \cite{Elreedy}.
+The exploration-exploitation bias has received attention in the reinforcement learning literature as well.
 However, unlike active learning, the agent in reinforcement learning is only concerned with maximizing the long-term reward by finding an optimal sequence of actions via exploration-exploitation.
-Hence, we observe the approaches such as exploitation with uncertainty (upper confidence bound or UCB \cite{srinivas2009}), exploitation with a fixed degree of exploration (greedy epsilon \cite{afifi2020}), and exploitation with decreasing degree of exploration (decaying greedy epsilon \cite{afifi2020}) to be more prominent in reinforcement learning literature.
-In active learning, we are concerned with maximizing the rewards over a finite (often very small) number of experiments that we can perform.
-The active learner, therefore, needs to iteratively update the trade-off parameter as new data samples are queried.
+Conversely, in active learning, we are concerned with maximizing the reward over a finite (often very small) number of experiments that we can perform.
+The active learner, therefore, needs to iteratively and effectively update the trade-off parameter as new data are queried.

-The variability of queried samples within and between sampling stages creates a hierarchical structure of problem where the levels of the hierarchy originates from the variability in the queried sample as well as from sampling at different stages.
-It allows us to use a Bayesian hierarchical or multilevel modeling where the dependency of parameters related by the hierarchy is reflected in a joint probability model, and the posterior density and uncertainty quantification of the parameters are obtained via Bayesian inference \cite{gelman1995}.
-In case of the absence of any closed-form expressions for the posterior distribution, a sampling-based Markov chain Monte Carlo (MCMC) method can be used to obtain the marginal posterior distributions \cite{guo2009bayesian}.
+During active learning, the trade-off parameter is influenced by the noise in the labeled data at each query stage and by the variability in the labeled data across different query stages.
+This bi-level structure allows us to use a Bayesian hierarchical model to find the optimal trade-off parameter during the learning process.
+Here, the dependency of parameters related to the hierarchy is reflected in a joint probability model.
+The posterior density and uncertainty quantification of the parameters are obtained via Bayesian inference \cite{gelman1995}.
+In the absence of closed-form expressions for the posterior distribution, a sampling-based Markov chain Monte Carlo (MCMC) method is used to obtain the marginal posterior distributions~\cite{guo2009bayesian}.